MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/README.md

 ## Exercise 3.2 Error prevention

 In this exercise we will expand our code from the last assignment.
-You will preform some error prevention so the drone does not crash into the ground.
+You will perform some error prevention so the drone does not crash into the ground.
 You should also stop the code from running if the value is 0 or less.

-So make sure the drone cant:
+So make sure the following requirements are met:
-- Code command with a value of 0 or less cant be executed.
+- Code commands with a value of 0 or less can't be executed.
-- Validate if the down command is possible with the current hight of the drone.
+- Validate if the down command is possible with the current height of the drone.